 Be proactive

 In order to build inclusive organisations that resist group bullying, it is necessary to have engaged and proactive efforts by socially responsible leaders.
 Examine your own behaviour to ensure that you are setting a good example.
-Leaders must learn, pay attention to and respond to signs that workplace mobbing is taking place — especially behaviours that target women and other minority groups.
-Leaders must not fall for rumours or hearsay that reframe top diverse talent as a “troublemaker,” “not a team player,” “uncooperative” or “just out for themselves.”
-Leaders must also not remain silent when they receive frequent complaints of micro-aggressions toward top performers.
+Leaders must recognize and address workplace mobbing, especially when it targets women and minority groups.
+Managers should also avoid being swayed by rumors that mislabel top diverse talent as “troublemakers” or “not team players.”
+And finally, leadership must also not remain silent when they receive frequent complaints of micro-aggressions toward top performers.
 How a leader responds (or fails to respond) to these incidences and behaviours sends a powerful sign to other employees.

 Be a Hero